-Energy systems are being supported by new vehicle-to-grid technology that allows connected power grids to exchange information and energy with charging electric vehicles.
-This will allow power grids to operate efficiently and support cleaner technologies.
+Energy systems are being supported by new vehicle-to-grid technology that allows power grids to exchange information and energy with charging electric vehicles.
+This will allow them to operate efficiently and support cleaner technologies.

 Bi-directional charging stations are constructed in a way that allows energy to flow to and from electric vehicles and the grid.
-Drivers will be able to charge their vehicles when parked or release energy from the vehicle’s battery.
 Electricity is either drawn from the grid or generated by photovoltaic solar panels which charge electric vehicles plugged into the system.
-When energy supplies are limited or in high demand, unused energy can be sent to power the grid and other infrastructures.

 V2G data deluge